Squirkey89/Gino-s-Italian-Portfolio-project/README.md

    ![Introduction text to Restaurant](assets/readme-images/intro.png)

   * ### Takeaway<div id='id-take'/>
+    * This feature of is the takeaway section.
+This is where the user will find out how to order.
-    * This is section of the website is useful to the user as it contains information for on how to order takeaway.
+    * This section of the website is useful to the user as it contains information for on how to order takeaway.
 ![Takeaway info](assets/readme-images/takeaway-info.png)

 * ## Opening Hours<div id='id-open'/>
+   * This shows the premises opening hours for dining in or takeaway.
-   * Just as the user scrolls down the website the operating hours are available this is centered in the middle of the screen.
-This is beneficial as its important information for the user, as they could potenially visit or order from the restaurant and the opening times can be easily found.
+   * Just as the user scrolls down the website the operating hours are available this is centered in the middle of the screen so its easy for the user to notice.
+   * This is beneficial as its important information for the user, as they could potenially visit or order from the restaurant and the opening times can be easily found.
 ![Opening-hours](assets/readme-images/opening-hours.png)

 * ## Iframe<div id='id-frame'/>